vortex-exoplanet/VIP/readme.rst

 feature please contact the main developer at cgomez [at] ulg.ac.be or through github.

-Please cite Gomez Gonzalez et al. 2016 (in prep) print whenever you publish data reduced with VIP.
+Please cite Gomez Gonzalez et al. 2016 (in prep.) whenever you publish data reduced with VIP.

 QUICK INSTRUCTIONS